ER (TV series): Episodes

-Some episodes used creative formats, such as the 1997 "Ambush", which was broadcast live twice, once for the east coast and again three hours later for the west coast, and 2002's "Hindsight", which ran in reverse time as it followed one character, Dr. Kovac, through the events of a Christmas Eve shift and the Christmas party that preceded it.
+Some episodes used creative formats, such as the 1997 "Ambush," which was broadcast live twice, once for the east coast and again three hours later for the west coast and 2002's "Hindsight," which ran in reverse time as it followed one character, Dr. Kovač, through the events of a Christmas Eve shift and the Christmas party that preceded it.

 Crossover with Third Watch

 The episode "Brothers and Sisters" (first broadcast on April 25, 2002) begins a crossover that concludes on the Third Watch episode "Unleashed" in which Dr. Lewis enlists the help of Officers Maurice Boscorelli and Faith Yokas to find her sister and niece.

 Ratings

 U.S. seasonal rankings based on average total viewers per episode of ER on NBC are tabulated below.
 Each U.S. network television season starts in late September and ends in late May, which coincides with the completion of May sweeps.
 All times mentioned in this section were in the Eastern and Pacific time zones.
 Ratings for seasons 1–2 are listed in households (the percentage of households watching the program), while ratings for seasons 3–15 are listed in viewers.

 In its first year, ER attracted an average of 19 million viewers per episode, becoming the year's second most watched television show, just behind Seinfeld.
 In the following two seasons (1995–1997), ER was the most watched show in North America.
 For almost five years, ER battled for the top spot against Seinfeld, but in 1998, Seinfeld ended and then ER became number one again.
 The series finale attracted 16.4 million viewers.
-The show's highest rating came during the season 2 episode "Hell and High Water," with 48 million viewers and a 45% market share.
+The show's highest rating came during the episode "Hell and High Water" with 48 million viewers and a 45% market share.
 It was the highest for a regularly scheduled drama since a May 1985 installment of Dallas received a 46.
 The share represents the percentage of TVs in use tuned in to that show.